 For further information as to non-PFOS alternatives, please contact Compliance Technical Assistance Program (CTAP) staff (800-988-7901, firstname.lastname@example.org).
 A CTAP consultation request can be made as well.

 Existing operations must meet the following limits:

 Immediately upon startup, new operations must meet the following limits:

 If a facility completed its performance test for chromium emissions after January 25, 1995 and those results meet the lower limits, that facility is not required to re-test.
 However, if the test occurred prior to January 25, 1995, the facility is required to re-test.

-BMPs must be added to your O&M Plan and put into practice no later than March 19, 2013.
+The following BMPs must be added to your Operations and Maintenance (O&M) Plan and put into practice:

-For specific information concerning the amendments, please review Changes to 40 CFR 63, Subpart N [PDF].
+Additional information concerning the amendments is summarized in Changes to 40 CFR 63, Subpart N [PDF].